chirgwin/Neighborhood-Map/README.md

 An application written in javascript and HTML using google map api.
 The neighborhood map application has many functionalities:

-- The home of the applicaton displays two buttons to show and hide markers on the map.
+- The home page of the applicaton displays two buttons to show and hide markers on the map.
-- Then, a button drawing tools which will draw shapes around the which you want to visit.
+- Then, a button drawing tools which will draw shapes around the region which you want to visit.
-- Application also searches all the nearby places, you want too visit in a particular area.
+- Application also searches all the nearby places, you want to visit in a particular area.
 - Display map markers identifying at least 5 locations that you are interested in within this neighborhood.
-This application displays     those locations when the user click on show-listings function.
+This application displays     those locations when the user click on Show Listings button.
 - A list view of the set of locations is implemented.
 This list of locations is displayed by default when the page is loaded and when     user click on any option on the list that location is dsiplayed on the map.
 - This app also shows a street view image of the location user want to select.
 - In the application, map is also styled using various map stylers.